BaPSF/bapsf_motion/docs/glossary.rst

    transformers
       A transformer is a member of the `~bapsf_motion.transform.base.BaseTransform` subclasses that
-      provides, and does, coordinate transforms between the :term:`motion space` coordinate system and the :term:`probe drive` coordinate system, and vice versa.
+      provide, and do, coordinate transforms between the :term:`motion space` coordinate system and the :term:`probe drive` coordinate system, and vice versa.